CompOmics/compomics.github.io/denovogui/_posts/2018-10-10-releasenotes.md

 **Changes in DeNovoGUI 1.16.2 (June 14.
 2018):**

-* Ensured that Novor results can be loaded across operating systems, e.g. run on Windows and open on Linux.
+* FEATURE IMPROVEMENT: Ensured that Novor results can be loaded across operating systems, e.g. run on Windows and open on Linux.

 * LIBRARY UPDATE: Updated utilities to version 4.12.7.